golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 ![lia_12_P8280026_variante-1](img/lia_12_P8280026_variante-1.jpg)

 The mononymic Austrian computer artist, [Lia](https://www.liaworks.com/), mentioned earlier, has been active in software art since 1995.
-In 2018 she used a custom workflow to control a modded AxiDraw plotter **in 3D**, to produce a [series of ink studies](https://www.liaworks.com/theprojects/mechanical-plotter-drawings-waves/) The example shown above consists of a series of sinewave-like paths, executed by an ink brush. *(To the extent that this artwork is interesting, what makes it so?)*
+In 2018 she developed a custom workflow to control a hacked AxiDraw plotter **in 3D**, in order to produce a [series of ink studies](https://www.liaworks.com/theprojects/mechanical-plotter-drawings-waves/) exploring pen pressure.
+The example shown above consists of a series of sinewave-like paths, executed by an ink brush. *(To the extent that this artwork is interesting, what makes it so?)*

 ---

+EOF

 <!--